Muhazerin/HRPS/README.md

 # HRPS
 HRPS (Hotel Reservation and Payment System) was a Java project that my team and I made during university.
 At the time, there was the Covid19 outbreak and school was affected.
-During the long term break, I decide to expand on this project.
+So, during the long term break, I decide to expand on this project.

 # Different HRPS projects
 1. [First HRPS App](https://github.com/Muhazerin/cz2002-Assignment)